Empowering Parents in the Digital Age: Does Good-Practices Information Shift Parenting Behaviour? — Follow-Up Replication Study

 Primary Outcomes (end points)

-Intention II — willingness to pay for a premium digital-safety app (£ slider)
+Intention I — willingness to pay for a premium digital-safety app (£ slider)

-Intention III — priority given to social media management vs. other parenting goals (1–5)
+Intention II — priority given to social media management vs. other parenting goals (1–5)

 Donating to Charity — amount donated out of a £10 lottery prize to a digital-safety charity

-Signing the Petition — whether the parent signs the real petition to Parliament (binary) with or without a ban policy.
+Signing the Petition — whether the parent signs the real petition to Parliament, with and without the full social media ban.

 Parental Beliefs about Social Media Risks— perceived prevalence of 6 social media harms (beliefs update)